danfuzz/samizdat/doc/language-guide/11-execution-trees.md

   bind as the nonlocal-exit function.

 * `statements: [statement*]` (required) &mdash; A list of statement nodes.
-A statement node must be either an expression node, or a `fnDef` or `varDef` node (as defined below).
+A statement node must be either an expression node, or one of the various variable definition nodes (as defined below).
 This defines the bulk of the code to execute.

 * `yield: expression` (optional) &mdash; An expression node representing the (local) result value for a call.